Tender Red Flags: The Subtle Phrases That Cost You Marks

 🧪 Red Flag #3: “Always” / “Never” (over-claiming)

-Rewrite with time bounds:
+Rewrite with time bounds and exception handling:

 📊 Red Flag #4: Naked Numbers (no time, source or place)